 Golf Manor, even though it is a small village, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, village who have a need for low-cost transportation.

-In terms of college education, Golf Manor is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.51% of adults 25 and older in the village have at least a bachelor's degree.
+The overall education level of Golf Manor is somewhat higher than in the average US city of 21.84%: 26.51% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Golf Manor in 2022 was $32,418, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $129,672 for a family of four.
 However, Golf Manor contains both very wealthy and poor people as well.